“Non-citizenship” has its privileges: An overlooked reason why a Green Card holder may NOT want to become a U.S. citizen https://t.co/yzxRjFikhp

 – a person who meets the substantial presence test – Internal Revenue Code – S. 7701(b)(3)

-that you are required to file FBARs, FATCA Form 8938s and possibly more forms and reporting requirements.
+that you are required to file FBARs, FATCA Form 8938s and possibly more forms (the same forms required of Americans abroad) and reporting requirements.
 Those who are leaving behind a limited company may meet the requirements to file Form 5471.

 1. Read S. 877A of the Internal Revenue Code.
 You will see that if you held a Green Card for 8 of the last 15 years, you will be a “long term resident” and subject to the S. 877A Exit Tax rules.